dschmenk/PLASMA/src/libsrc/README_fpu_mf.md

 ## Credits

-- MegaFlash hardware and firmware by [your name]
+- MegaFlash hardware and firmware by Tomas Fok
 - PLASMA language by David Schmenk
-- Integration by [contributors]
+- MegaFlash FPU integration by Brendan Robert

 ## See Also